tatsumi486/blogDump/extra.md

 Midoriya came out of the shower, looking a little more refreshed.
 "Did you take it out?"
 Hawks asked.
-Midoriya flushe, and shook his head.
+Midoriya flushed, and shook his head.
 "G..."
 God that's hot, "Go take it out."
-The student returned to the bathroom, and Hawks tried not to think about how hot it was.
+The student returned to the bathroom, and Hawks tried not to calm himself down.
 Encouraging himself to not jump the kid, he impatiently waited for the food to arrive.

 -